mkgold/approachingdh/approachingdh-syllabus.md

 * North, Joseph. _Literary Criticism: A Concise Political History_, 2017. (selections)
 * Buurma, Rachel Sagner and Matthew K. Gold.
 "Contemporary Proposals about Reading in the Digital Age." _Blackwell Companion to Literary Theory_, Ed.
 David Richter.
 Forthcoming.

-**2/13 -- Representation and Enrichment -- digital editions**
+**2/13 -- REPRESENTATION and ENRICHMENT -- digital editions**
-* McGann, Jerome.
+* McGann, Jerome J. _A New Republic of Letters: Memory and Scholarship in the Age of Digital Reproduction_.
+Harvard University Press, 2014. (selections)
-* Theories of the digital edition
+* Bryant, John. _The Fluid Text: A Theory of Revision and Editing for Book and Screen_.
+Ann Arbor: University of Michigan Press, 2005. (selections)
 * TEI
 * WW archive
 * Digital Harlem